 - When you reinstall the Windows operating system, the internal storage drive will be reformatted and all data will be lost. - If your model has fingerprint function, before you reinstall the Windows operating system, delete the registered fingerprints.
 Otherwise, same fingerprints cannot be registered after the reinstallation. - 1.
-Click Start -> ($^{|}$) (Power) and then select Restart. - Hold down 0 (zero) key and then release this key just after the computer is power on. - Select Troubleshoot -> TOSHIBA Maintenance Utility -> TOSHIBA Recovery Wizard. - 4.
+Click Start -> (1) (Power) and then select Restart. - 2.
+Hold down 0 (zero) key and then release this key one second after the computer is power on. - Select Troubleshoot -> TOSHIBA Maintenance Utility -> TOSHIBA HDD Recovery. - 4.
 Follow the on-screen instructions to finish the recovery.